KRS-One: Gospel of Hip Hop comments

 These comments have been referred to by numerous media outlets such as The A.V.
 Club, which commented that "KRS-One writes 600-page hip-hop bible; blueprint for rap religion", and "KRS-One has never been afraid to court controversy and provoke strong reactions.
-Now the Boogie Down Productions legend has topped himself by writing The Gospel of Hip Hop: The First Instrument, a mammoth treatise on the spirituality of hip-hop he hopes will some day become a sacred text of a new hip-hop religion".
+Now the Boogie Down Productions legend has topped himself by writing The Gospel of Hip Hop: The First Instrument, a mammoth treatise on the spirituality of hip-hop he hopes will some day become a sacred text of a new hip-hop religion."

 Personal life

-KRS-One is a vocal supporter of veganism.
+Parker is a vocal supporter of veganism.

-He supported Ron Paul for president during his 2012 run.

-KRS-One's step-son (Randy Parker) was found dead in his Atlanta, Georgia, apartment on July 6, 2007.
+Parker's stepson, Randy Parker, was found dead in his Atlanta, Georgia, apartment on July 6, 2007.
 The Medical Examiner's office stated that Parker had died of a gunshot wound to the head, and listed the cause of death as suicide.

-His son Kris Parker (born 1992) is an aspiring music producer and DJ known as Predator Prime.
+His son, Kris Parker (born 1992), is an aspiring music producer and DJ known as Predator Prime.

+Political views

+In 2004, Parker said during a panel discussion hosted by The New Yorker magazine that "we cheered when 9/11 happened".
+His comment was criticized by many sources, including the New York Daily News, which called him an "anarchist" and said that "If Osama bin Laden ever buys a rap album, he'll probably start with a CD by KRS-One."
+On April 29, 2007, Parker defended his statements on the September 11 attacks when asked about them during an appearance on Hannity's America on the Fox News network.
+He stated that he meant that people cheered that the establishment had taken a hit, not that people were dying or had died.

+Parker supported Republican Ron Paul during his 2012 presidential campaign.
+Parker criticized then-President Barack Obama on Alex Jones' radio show, stating "[T]hey put a black face on the New World Order and now we all happy.
+KRS ain’t buying it."

+During the 2016 United States presidential election, Parker indicated he was hesitant to support Democratic candidates Hillary Clinton or Bernie Sanders, arguing he was unconvinced by their professed support for ending police brutality.
+He stated that Republican candidate Jeb Bush had "some pretty cool" ideas, but added "they're not our ideas".
+On Donald Trump, Parker stated the Republican candidate "was a friend to hip hop in his early days", but cautioned that, "When we say, look, Donald Trump was a friend to hip hop back in the day, so was Bill Clinton."